aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/multipagelayout/singlepage/_index.md

 linktitle: SinglePage
 articleTitle: SinglePage
 second_title: Aspose.Words for .NET
-description: MultiPageLayout SinglePage property.
-Creates a layout that renders only the first of specified pages.
+description: Outputs only the first page into the image, useful for previews, covers, or summaries.
 type: docs
 weight: 10
 url: /net/aspose.words.saving/multipagelayout/singlepage/